ShiuLab/Weka-Grid-Search/README.md

 `python grid_search_cc.py parameter_file`

-It will output a file ending with .runcc, which you can use with qsub_hpc.py
-- not in this repository -  to run the command lines using the PBS scheduler.
+It will output a file ending with .runcc, which you can use with qsub_hpc.py (not in this repository)  to run the command lines using the PBS scheduler.
 A .failed.runcc file will also be created.
 This script serves the dual purposes of creating commands and checking for failed jobs.